What every Agile team can learn from Europe’s fastest learners

 About You sharpened its practice by exporting it.

-What we can copy
+What you can copy

 Patterns I kept seeing